jwillemsen/daikin_onecta/readme.md

 # Installation using HACS:

-Open "HACS" section then "Integrations" and click on three points menu at top right.
-Click on "custom repositories" and add "https://github.com/speleolontra/daikin_residential_altherma" as integration category. this will copy the "daikin_residential_altherma" folder in the "custom_components" folder of Home Assistant.
+Open `HACS` section then `Integrations` and click on three points menu at top right.
+Click on `custom repositories` and add `https://github.com/speleolontra/daikin_residential_altherma` as integration category. this will copy the `daikin_residential_altherma` folder in the `custom_components` folder of Home Assistant.
-Make sure to restart home Assistant, then go to "Using config flow" chapter.
+Make sure to restart home Assistant, then go to `Using config flow` chapter.

 # Manual Installation

-Copy the "daikin_residential_altherma" folder and all of its contents into your Home Assistant's "custom_components" folder.
-This is often located inside of your "/config" folder.
+Copy the `daikin_residential_altherma` folder and all of its contents into your Home Assistant's `custom_components` folder.
+This is often located inside of your `/config` folder.
 If you are running Hass.io, use SAMBA to copy the folder over.
-If you are running Home Assistant Supervised, the "custom_components" folder might be located at "/usr/share/hassio/homeassistant".
-It is possible that your "custom_components" folder does not exist.
-If that is the case, create the folder in the proper location, and then copy the "daikin_residential_altherma" folder and all of its contents inside the newly created "custom_components" folder.
+If you are running Home Assistant Supervised, the `custom_components` folder might be located at `/usr/share/hassio/homeassistant`.
+It is possible that your `custom_components` folder does not exist.
+If that is the case, create the folder in the proper location, and then copy the `daikin_residential_altherma` folder and all of its contents inside the newly created "custom_components" folder.
 Then you have to restart Home Assistant for the component to be loaded properly.

 # Using config flow

-Start by going to Configuration - Integration and pressing the "+ ADD INTEGRATION" button to create a new Integration, then select Daikin Residential Controller in the drop-down menu.
+Start by going to Configuration - Integration and pressing the `+ ADD INTEGRATION` button to create a new Integration, then select Daikin Residential Controller in the drop-down menu.

 Follow the instructions, you just have to type the email and password used in the Daikin Residential App.
 After pressing the "Submit" button, the integration will be added, and the Daikin devices connected to your cloud account will be created.

-# YAML config files (not tested)
+# YAML config files

-Just add the following lines to your configuration.yaml file specifying the email and password used in the Daikin Residential App, and the Daikin devices connected to your cloud account will be created.
+Just add the following lines to your `configuration.yaml` file specifying the email and password used in the Daikin Residential App, and the Daikin devices connected to your cloud account will be created.
+After making changes to your `configuration.yaml` file you need to restart home assistant.

 ```
 daikin_residential_altherma: